Staging the Dining Room DIY Home Staging Tips for a faster, more profitable home sale

 Don’t crowd the dining room with too much furniture.
 Remove the huge china hutch if it’s dominating the space.
 A dining table with chairs and maybe one other piece of furniture is all you need to complete the look.

-Don’t crowd ALL of your dining room chairs around the table in the attempt to show buyers how many people can be seated.
-This will make the room look cluttered and small.
+Don’t crowd EVERY ONE of your dining room chairs around the table in the attempt to show buyers how many people can be seated.
+This will make the room look smaller.

 Don't stage your china cabinet with a miss-mash of unrelated accessories-- a matching set of dinnerware or pretty pottery will make the room feel more comfortable.